-A daughter‘s marriage brings with it wistful memories of your little girl, now all grown up and ready to start a life of her own.
+A daughter‘s marriage brings nostalgic memories of your little girl, now all grown up and ready to start a life of her own.

-Having a grandchild named after a deceased ancestor brings an aching longing for the one who is gone, but also the priceless joy of watching the strong bond and continuity of generations.
+Having a grandchild named for a deceased relative brings an aching longing for the one who is gone but also the priceless joy of experiencing the enduring continuity of generations.

-Graduating high school or college brings home the reality that the comfort zone of familiar faces and places is coming to an end, while opening up new horizons, the hopes and dreams of an unknown future.
+Graduating high school or college drives home the reality that one will soon be leaving the comfort zone of familiar faces and places.
+It also opens up new horizons, harboring the hopes and dreams of an unknown future.

-In this week’s Torah portion the Jewish people begin their journey in the desert and come to a place called “Mara,” which is the Hebrew word for “bitter.”
-Mara has water, but, as its name indicates, the water is so bitter that it is undrinkable.
-The Jews complain, and G-d shows them a stick, which is as bitter as the water itself.
-This bitter stick is thrown into the bitter water and the water miraculously becomes sweet and drinkable.
+In this week’s Torah portion, the Jewish people begin their journey in the desert and come to a place called “Mara,” which is the Hebrew word for “bitter.”
+Mara has water, but, as its name indicates, it is so bitter that it is undrinkable.
+The Jews complain about the lack of drinkable water, and G-d shows them a stick, which is as bitter as the water itself.
+This bitter stick is thrown into the bitter water, and the water miraculously becomes sweet and drinkable.

-Although “laws” may refer to the establishment of the initial commandments of the Torah, and “ordinances” may mean laws that maintain the social order, it seems to me that something else is going on here as well.
-As the Jewish people begin their march towards nationhood, G-d is teaching them a deep lesson about the law and order of the universe.
+Although “laws” may refer to the establishment of the initial commandments of the Torah, and “ordinances” may mean laws that maintain the social order, something else is going on here as well.
+As the Jewish people begin their march towards nationhood, G-d is teaching them a profound lesson about the law and order of the universe.

-The bee has its sting, but also brings us honey; the most beautiful roses are frequently surrounded by thorns.
+The bee has its sting but also brings honey; thorns often surround the most beautiful roses.

 Such is the nature of life.
-We are frequently faced with situations that are bitter and difficult, made worse by the fact that facing up to these situations potentially brings more unpleasantness to the fore.
+We frequently face painful and difficult situations, made worse by the fact that dealing with these situations can bring more unpleasantness to the fore.

 Alternatively, we can learn the lesson of Mara.
-If we accept the bitterness with maturity, responsibility, and faith, the very bitterness itself can ultimately bring us to priceless and precious moments, moments filled with sweetness and joy.
+If we accept the bitter times in life with maturity, responsibility, and faith, the bitterness itself can ultimately bring us priceless and precious moments filled with sweetness and joy.